Free consultation 402-431-9000

 best wrongful death law firm in omaha, 2025 omaha magazine

 A collision with a commercial truck can change your life in an instant.
 These vehicles can weigh up to 80,000 pounds when fully loaded, and when something goes wrong on the road, the results are often catastrophic.
+Knowles Law Firm has served injury victims across Nebraska for over 55 years, and our Lincoln personal injury lawyers are ready to fight for you.
 According to the Federal Motor Carrier Safety Administration’s Large Truck and Bus crash facts, Nebraska ranks among the states with the highest percentage of large trucks involved in fatal crashes.
-If you were injured in a truck accident in Lincoln, you deserve experienced legal help as soon as possible.

-Knowles Law Firm has been serving injury victims in Nebraska for over 55 years.
-As a family-owned practice, every attorney here is a member of the Knowles family.
-That means your case is handled with the kind of personal commitment you won’t find at a large billboard firm.
-Our Lincoln injury lawyers answer their own phones, return calls promptly, and provide their personal cell phone numbers so you can reach your attorney when it matters most.
+As a family-owned practice, every attorney at Knowles Law Firm is a member of the Knowles family.
+That means your case is handled with the kind of personal commitment you will not find at a large billboard firm.
+Our attorneys answer their own phones, return calls promptly, and provide their personal cell phone numbers so you can reach them when it matters most.

 Why Are Truck Accident Cases Different From Car Accident Cases?